lharrison2019/Team-Coconut/README.md

 HumanPlayer request_card(self, other): Subaita ComputerPlayer request_card(self, other): Nour main(human_name, computer_name): Enrique & Subaita
+GUI: Nour

 All though we wrote down these specific contributions it is important to note that this was a collaborative effort and most of the time each member had some sort of contribution to everything even if it was small.
+The GUI section was completely Nour and she decided to figure this out on her own to make our game look much more presentable to a player, which was a wonderful addition to the project.